andredsferreira/andreprog/markdown_notes/cnet/cnet-ipsec.md

 | 2408 | Internet Security Association and Key Management Protocol (ISAKMP)  | Defines methods for exchanging keys and negotiating security associations.  |
 | 2409 | The Internet Key Exchange (IKE)  | Describes the IKE protocol which is based on ISAKMP and OAKLEY and used to exchanged keys and security associations.  |
 | 2412 | The OAKLEY Key Determination Protocol  | Generic key exchanging protocol.  |

-Testing the deployment scripts.
-Testing the deployment scripts.
-Testing the deployment scripts.
-Testing the deployment scripts.
-Testing the deployment scripts.